streem/pbandk/README.md

 **Features**

 * Clean data class generation
-* Works for JVM, JS and Native
+* Works for JVM and JS, with experimental support for Native
 * Support for proto2 and proto3 syntaxes
+* JSON serialization/deserialization following the [proto3 JSON spec](https://developers.google.com/protocol-buffers/docs/proto3#json) (see https://github.com/streem/pbandk/issues/72 for some corner cases and Well-Known Types that are not handled yet)
 * Oneof's are properly handled as sealed classes
 * Specialized support to handle wrappers from the well-known types (e.g. `StringValue`, `BoolValue`) as nullable primitives (`String?`, `Boolean?`, etc.)
 * JVM platform leverages [Protobuf's Java library](https://developers.google.com/protocol-buffers/docs/javatutorial) for best performance
 * JS platform leverages [protobuf.js](https://github.com/dcodeIO/ProtoBuf.js/) for best performance
 * Support for custom service/gRPC code generator

 **Experimental**

-* JSON support (the [proto3 JSON spec](https://developers.google.com/protocol-buffers/docs/proto3#json) is only partially supported)
+* Kotlin/Native support

 **Not Yet Implemented**

 * Specialized support for more of the well known types (e.g. `Any`)
-* Support for protobuf annotations
+* Support for protobuf custom options/annotations
 * Access to the protobuf descriptor from generated code
 * Code comments on generated code
-* Specialized support for the `deprecated` annotation
+* Specialized support for the `deprecated` option

 Read below for more information and see the [examples](examples).